 - Sick leave credits are used at the rate of one hour for each hour of absence.

 - Sick leave may be used by a faculty member during the academic year or the summer session because of a medically related disability which occurs before a semester or a summer session begins to the extent that sick leave credits are available, and provided that a definite commitment of employment during that period has been consummated before the onset of the disability.
 For the payment of sick leave benefits, faculty members are considered to be "on duty" five days per week, eight hours a day, even though their classes may be scheduled on more or fewer than five days per week.

-- Medical and dental appointments which cannot be arranged for off-duty hours are to be charged against sick leave unless other rules apply.
-Generally, an absence for routine medical and dental care should not exceed two hours.
+- Medical, dental, and optical appointments which cannot be arranged for off-duty hours are to be charged against sick leave unless other rules apply.
+Generally, an absence for routine medical, dental, and optical care should not exceed two hours.

 - If a staff member becomes ill during the five working days immediately before a scheduled vacation, the staff member may arrange with the department to postpone the vacation to a mutually satisfactory date.
 Except for instances in which the staff member is under the care of a physician, sick leave does not apply to an illness incurred during vacations or a paid holiday.
 If a staff member is under the care of a physician while on their paid vacation, the employee may use sick leave for those days upon presentation of satisfactory documentation of such care.

-- Upon the exhaustion of sick leave, the employee is eligible to use accrued vacation credits for the approved leave.
+- Upon the exhaustion of sick leave, the employee is eligible to use accrued vacation credits (if applicable and available) for the approved leave.